 - I am the director of the Central New Hampshire Flames Pathfinder Club.

-- I am the primary editor the Adventist Youth Honors Answer Book hosted on Wikibooks (Wikipedia’s little sister).
+- I am the primary editor of the Adventist Youth Honors Answer Book, now officially adopted and hosted by the NAD Youth Ministries.

 - Pathfinders is an important part of my life and soaks up most of my free time.

-- I take a lot of pictures of wild flowers, and then log the times I find them in bloom at Wikiversity’s Bloom Clock.
+- I take a lot of pictures of wild flowers.

 - Most people would classify the flowers I photograph in the “weed” category.